HKJPN/MD-WORKS-PROVENANCE/README.md

 ### Third-party software

-MD//WORKS Provenance may bundle third-party libraries.
+MD//WORKS PROVENANCE may bundle third-party libraries.

 Those components remain subject to their own licenses and notices.